Great Oaks Career Campuses

-Great Oaks Career Campuses (formerly Great Oaks Institute of Technology and Career Development and Great Oaks Joint Vocational School District) is a joint vocational school district that has operated in parts of southwestern Ohio since 1970.
+Great Oaks Career Campuses (formerly Great Oaks Institute of Technology and Career Development and Great Oaks Joint Vocational School District) is a joint vocational school district in southwestern Ohio.
+They began operating in 1970.
+Great Oaks is the largest career tech district in Ohio and the second largest in the United States, according to the National Center for Education Statistics.
+Great Oaks serves 36 affiliate school districts spanning approximately 2,200 square miles.
+The district operates four career campuses (serving high school juniors and seniors) and over 100 satellite programs embedded in 30 middle and high schools.

+In addition to high school programs, Great Oaks offers adult education.
+The Ohio Department of Education and Workforce rates Great Oaks as a five-star school district.

 History

 The Hamilton County Joint Vocational School District was formed in 1970 when 22 school districts came together as the Hamilton County Joint Vocational School District (Hamilton County JVSD).
 The name was changed to its current name two years later as school districts in Clermont County, Clinton County, and other areas in southwest Ohio joined.

-Campuses
+Campuses and programs

-During their junior and senior years of high school, students from 36 Ohio school districts have the option to attend one of four Great Oaks campuses, known as Career Campuses:
+During their junior and senior years of high school, students from 36 Ohio school districts have the option to attend one of four Great Oaks campuses, known as "Career Campuses":